-When David and Victoria Beckham were recently criticized by parenting experts for allowing their 4-year-old daughter to have a pacifier, David took to social media to set the record straight.
+When David and Victoria Beckham were criticized by parenting experts for allowing their 4-year-old daughter to have a pacifier, David fought back.
+He took to social media to set the record straight.

 “Why do people feel they have the right to criticize a parent about their own children without having any facts??
 Everybody who has children knows that when they aren’t feeling well or have a fever you do what comforts them best and most of the time it’s a pacifier so those who criticize think twice about what you say about other people’s children because actually you have no right to criticize me as a parent,” said Beckham.

-His response garnered over 600,000 likes on Instagram and more than 23,000 comments encouraging him in his efforts to be a great dad.
+His response garnered over 600,000 likes on Instagram and more than 23,000 comments.
+Most of the comments encouraged him in his efforts to be a great dad.

 Isn’t it interesting how people can take a snapshot in time and make assumptions that may or may not be correct?

-The Irreducible Needs of Children: What Every Child Must Have to Grow, Learn, and Flourish, a parenting book by pediatrician Dr. T. Berry Brazelton and child psychiatrist Dr. Stanley I. Greenspan, lists seven basic needs of children: nurturing relationships, physical safety and security, opportunities based on individual personality, developmentally appropriate experiences, rules and expectations, a supportive community and cultural continuity, and future protection.
+The Irreducible Needs of Children: What Every Child Must Have to Grow, Learn, and Flourish, a parenting book by pediatrician Dr. T. Berry Brazelton and child psychiatrist Dr. Stanley I. Greenspan, lists seven basic needs of children.
+They are:

 Anyone with siblings or children knows that, even when children have the same biological parents, their personalities can be as different as night and day, and their needs are not the same.
 A parent may not be able to turn their back on one child for a split-second without something happening, where another child entertains himself for lengthy periods of time.
 One child may be more outgoing than the others.
 Some struggle with what seems like non-stop ear infections while the others are the picture of health.
 Engaged parents know things about their children that other people usually do not.